News

-MCBC’s 3 Gaps Initiative is focused on closing three of the biggest gaps in Marin’s trail network, creating a car-free bicycle trail route from the Golden Gate Bridge to Point Reyes!
+MCBC’s 3 Gaps Initiative is focused on closing three of the biggest gaps in Marin’s trail network.
+It aims to create a car-free bicycle trail route from the Golden Gate Bridge to Point Reyes!

-To experience the full bounty of Marin’s parklands, bicyclists are currently forced to use narrow paved roads with no shoulders and fast-moving vehicular traffic.
+To experience the full bounty of Marin’s parklands, bicyclists are currently forced to use narrow paved roads.
+These roads have no shoulders and fast-moving vehicular traffic.
 The 3 Gap Initiative seeks to change that.

 Many people choose off-road bicycling specifically to avoid motor vehicle traffic and the fear of being struck by a car.
-Consequently, most mountain bikers report a diminished experience when riding any real distance in Marin due to the need to ride roads to connect trails.
+Consequently, most mountain bikers report a diminished experience when riding any real distance in Marin.
+This is due to the need to ride roads to connect trails.
 This is the reality for bicyclists who want to ride from GGNRA to Mt.
-Tamalpais State Park and from Mt.
+Tamalpais State Park.
+It is also true for those riding from Mt.
 Tamalpais State Park to the Marin Water District watershed.

 Closing these three gaps would significantly enhance the outdoor experience for Marin’s bicyclists.